hearth-rs/hearth/README.md

     implementing the client and server, respectively.
 Each depends on a variety of plugin crates, since they build and run the runtimes that use those plugins.
-- **hearth-ctl**: a command-line IPC client to perform common operations on a Hearth runtime.
+- **ctl**: a command-line IPC client to perform common operations on a Hearth runtime.
 Only depends on `hearth-schema` to define the IPC protocol and `hearth-ipc` to implement OS-specific IPC transport mechanisms.